medpaf/hawk/README.md

 ![scanlan](https://user-images.githubusercontent.com/61552222/135727715-5cdc4533-b3ec-4122-90f7-1d8fa0c2da7d.png)

 ### Banner grabbing
+Banner grabbing is a reconnaissance technique that retrieves a software banner information.
+This banner usually contains important information about a network service, including but not limited to, it’s software name and version.
+FTP, Web, SSH, and SMTP servers often expose vital information about the software they are running in their banner.

+A banner attack usually starts off with a enumeration scan to find open ports.
+Once you identified a service you want to target, you can send specific packets and inspect the traffic for the specified information.

 To perform banner grabbing, depending on your specific needs, type one of the following commands:

 `-grab -host [HOST(s)] -p [PORT(s)]`